Kiriyako/surfaceareacal/README.md

 You can use this website for calculating surface area and volumes of some geometrical shapes.
 Really basic website but pretty useful, I guess.

 Once again, thank you so much!

+A bit about the next update Beta v1.0.1
+-A common html page which redirects to respective code page.
+-CSA/TSA, Volume of a sphere and hemisphere
+-CSA/TSA, Volume of a Right Circular Cone through it's slant height